-Upon successful completion of course work and specified Praxis II national examinations, and the recommendation of the University, you are eligible for Connecticut teacher certification in special education (grades K-12) and elementary education (grades K-6).
+Upon successful completion of course work and specified Praxis II national examinations and the recommendation of the University, students are eligible for Connecticut teacher certification in special education (grades 1-12) and elementary education (grades 1-6).

 Accreditation and State of Connecticut Certification Certification programs in the College of Education, Nursing and Health Professions, including our integrated elementary education and special education program, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
 The Educational Testing Service's Praxis II exam is utilized for certification of teachers in Connecticut.
 See pass rate report.